Transforming Food & Nutrition rooms for healthier lifestyles

 - The open environment allows multiple users to work together with maximum effectiveness.

 - The teaching focus is kept in the centre of the space, with relatively equal access for all students to the demonstration/teacher zone.

 - Integrated gas hobs and ‘pop up’ plug sockets free up work spaces for students during practical and theory sessions – help minimise distractions and creates a clutter-free environment.

 - Black crackle Trespa surfaces were specified throughout, an excellent surface in Food technology rooms where maintenance and hygiene are a key consideration.

 Turning your vision into a reality is always our goal and our team of experts will provide a top quality result.
-Innova can refurbish existing food technology rooms or convert any other kind of classrooms into a food room.
+Innova can refurbish existing food & nutrition rooms or convert any other kind of classrooms into a food room.
 We can carry out a feasibility study to assess the most cost effective route, bearing in mind the availability of existing services and structural considerations.